Tampa Theatre expands virtual movie program

-TAMPA – Tampa Theatre is adding a new element to its Movie School program, it said this week.
+TAMPA – Tampa Theatre is adding a new element to its Movie School program, according to information provided.

-The latest is a website-based “Backyard Movie-Maker summer camp program” for students entering third-through-12th grades, it said.
+The latest is a website-based “Backyard Movie-Maker summer camp program” for students entering third through 12th grades.

 • June 15-19 – Create a scene in the style of a favorite director